Making Serial Dilutions: Counting the Uncountable

 Using a micropipette, transfer 100 µL of the stock into the 10⁻¹ tube and mix it by flicking the bottom (the “finger vortex” technique).

 Each step makes the sample ten times more dilute than the last.
-By the end, we had a gradient from “crowded” to “countable.”
+By the end, we will have a gradient from “crowded” to “countable.”

 Step 5: Plate the Dilutions